-The court may review the circumstances of each case, including the award of support, to determine how to allocate any travel expenses that are necessary to exercise visitation.
+The court shall allocate any travel expenses that are necessary to exercise visitation.
 This allocation should generally be done on a percentage basis because the actual costs may not be known or may change.
-The court should take care that its allocation of these expenses does not interfere with the custodial parent's ability to provide the basic necessities for the children.
-Such a basic level of support must be placed above visitation if sufficient funds are not available for both.
+The court should take care that its allocation of these expenses does not interfere with a parent's ability to provide the basic necessities for the children.